Covene/MerakiNewClientAlert-Covene/README.md

 ### Organizations
-If your API key has access to more than one organization, this script will by default choose the first returned Organization.
+If your API key has access to one organization, this script will by default choose the first returned Organization.

 If your API key has access to more than 1 organization, you will be prompted to select the ORG.
 Example: